Michigan Statistics Poster Competition (K-12)

 - Subject matter is the choice of the participants.
 Data may be original or published.
 For published data, a reference must be given.

-- A brief description including the method of collection and purpose must be securely attached to the back of the poster.
+- A brief description including the method of data collection and purpose must be securely attached to the back of the poster.

 - Posters and the brief description must not contain any marks, names, or information that reveal the identity of the individual, team, school, or location.